145-sudo/ListingBot-backend/task.md

 2.[x]
 Show products of suppliers.
 (DONE)
 3.[x]
 Add a Upload product Button to add product from suplier to wordpress.
 (DONE) 4.[]  Wordpress upload products stocks should be automatic upadate.
 (DONE ONLY TESTING REMAINS)
-    (PENDING) BY wpid iski price, sales price, and stock check kro  if changing found then updat eall.
+    (PENDING) BY wpid iski price, sales price, and stock check kro  if changing found then updat ecall.
 IN first sync of main.py
     - After it wordpress products will be sync.

     (Pending) Get all products from wordpress table whose supplier is not None.
 Check file of supplier.py for if else condition.